biya-coin/biyaliquid-docs/.gitbook/developers/dapps/example-webpack.md

 ....
 ```

 Go to the http://localhost:8080/ in your browser.
-If you have a Kelr wallet set up and connected to the Biyachain testnet, you should see "Confirm Transaction" pop up window.
+If you have a Kelr wallet set up and connected to the Biya Chain testnet, you should see "Confirm Transaction" pop up window.

 ## How does it work?